mjfrigaard/katacoda-scenarios/format-shape-data/step12.md

 # Combine `case_when` and `pivot`

 After creating new variables, it's always a good idea to check your work.
-Now that we have some tools for creating new variables, we can use the `tidyr::pivot_` functions to check and make sure all the rows were properly assigned.
+Now that we have some tools for creating new variables, we can use the `tidyr::pivot_` functions to check and make sure all the rows were assigned correctly.

 ## Small Bob Ross